The Donald D. Engen Observation Tower is temporarily closed.

 The observation level of the Donald D. Engen Observation Tower has an exhibit explaining the basic features of an airport and how the U.S. air traffic control system works.

 The tower is accessible by elevator.
 Strollers are not permitted on the elevator, but there is a stroller parking area on the ground floor.
-Lines for the elevator can be long, and the tower closes at 4:30 pm, so you don't miss out on the view.
+There might be a queue for the elevator, and the queue closes at 3:00 pm daily.
+Be sure to plan accordingly so you don't miss out on the views!